TasumLuke/EthicalHacking_Viruses_Ransomware/README.md

 This repository contains code that shows the framework for various Malwares, and simple Trojans

 # Virus Functionality Repository
+This repository contains code and commands for various functionalities of a virus.
+These functionalities are for educational purposes only, and should not be used for any malicious purposes.

+# DIsclaimer
+The author of this repository is not responsible for any damage or harm caused by the use of this code or commands.
+Use at your own risk.

 # Viruses using Python

 ## Functionalities